BSP Funding Opportunities

 Likewise, projects that support teaching, mentorship, and/or efforts to enhance a thriving community of scholars and students who can connect with the Black Studies Project mission and aims will be considered.
 Some allowable expenses for project support include the following: honoraria for visiting speakers, allowable equipment costs, funding to support the hire of hourly undergraduate student assistants, costs associated with holding workshops and/or a small speaker series or conference on campus, research travel expenses.
 At this time, BSP does not solicit applications to fund faculty salary or travel to academic conferences.

 Eligibility.
 Applicants must be internal UC San Diego faculty or research scientists.
-Applicants who receive funding agree to support the BSP community by attending two or more BSP events during the academic year.
+Applicants who receive funding agree to support the BSP community by attending two or more BSP events during the academic year of award.

 Faculty Summer GSR Fellowship